rebelsky/sams-assorted-musings-reflections/shared-governance.md

 [7] Expect a longer essay on this matter.

+[8] Some of you may have seen middle son "live Tweet" his reading of that book.

+[9] I do have at least one faculty colleague who says that they would make the same decision as my associate dean, so my view is not necessarily commonly held.

-[8] Sorry, no hopeful ending here.
+[10] Sorry, no hopeful ending here.
 I'm not feeling particularly hopeful right now.
 Perhaps we'll explore other reasons why in a future essay.

 ---

-*Version 1.0 of 2016-10-10.*
+*Version 1.0.1 of 2016-10-10.*